-After a faculty member has agreed to support your application, you should write to Research Facilitation, indicating your intent to apply and the identity of the departmental sponsor, and confirming that your planned programme of work conforms to the fellowship scheme's remit and that you meet the eligibility criteria relevant to the fellowship call.
+After a faculty member has agreed to support your application, you should write to the Research Facilitator, indicating your intent to apply and the identity of the departmental sponsor, and confirming that your planned programme of work conforms to the remit of the funding scheme and that you meet the scheme eligibility criteria.

 Guidance and templates

 You will be provided with any guidelines or templates related to the preparation of the application.
 In the event that an internal ranking of fellowship applications is required (for instance, when there is a quota on the number of applications to a particular scheme), any preliminary materials related to that internal sift will be requested.

 Four weeks before the funding body's submission deadline, you must send Research Facilitation a full draft of the application, having completed all relevant sections of the application (ordinarily with the exception of the budget).
 This allows three weeks for departmental review and budget preparation, and one week for central university approval.

 Online application submission: You should set up your application account (for instance, on Je-S for research council applications, on e-GAP2 for Royal Society applications, etc), and grant view/edit access to the relevent members of research faclitation for your application.

 To prepare the budget for your application, you should provide the Research Facilitator with the

 - intended grant start date and duration